StackStorm/st2/docs/source/resources/monitoring.rst

 Instructions
 ^^^^^^^^^^^^
-1. Install `|st2| sensu integration pack <https://github.com/StackStorm/st2contrib/tree/master/packs/sensu>`_.
+1. Install `StackStorm sensu integration pack <https://github.com/StackStorm/st2contrib/tree/master/packs/sensu>`_.
 If you have already installed all the packs, skip this step.

 ::